By Dania Abizaid, GPOCP Research Volunteer

 During my studies, I volunteered for anything I could find that involved fieldwork and animal research, traveling from the magical forests of the San Pedro Martir Sierra and the mysterious Guadalupe Island in Mexico, to the vibrant jungles of Costa Rica, getting to know not just incredible places, but also the amazing people who fight incessantly to preserve them.
 These would prove to be key factors in shaping me not only as a biologist, but also as a person.
 The fulfillment and passion I felt whilst working made me realize that I had hit the jackpot, I was doing exactly what I was meant to do.
 So when I discovered there was a position at the Gunung Palung Orangutan Project doing behavioral and ecological research, my memory flashed back to the time when I was a small girl and read about the extraordinary women who studied primates in Africa and Asia.
 This was all at a time when women often weren´t taken seriously in research, however they ended up breaking through all expectations with their astonishing work.
 I dreamed about them, about being in their shoes, but it still felt so far away, like a fantasy, a dream, too big to happen.

 Dania freediving in the crystal waters of La Paz.
-Located in the south of the peninsula of Baja California, Mexico, this Sea offers dazzling fish, coral and mammal species.
+Located in the south of the peninsula of Baja California, Mexico, this Sea offers dazzling fish,

 Nonetheless, the job was too wondrous to ignore, and I sent my information without expecting too much.
 To my surprise, I received a response, and was later interviewed and accepted.
 It was at this moment that I understood that there was no sense in being scared or feeling unworthy, and that all my past experiences had prepared me for this.
 I finally grasped that most times, the only real obstacle between you and those big dreams is your own self-doubt.